SH.04 - Computer Services

 TCC endeavors to maximize the available computing resources within financial and physical constraints.
 Everyone is expected to make reasonable use of limited resources.
 Unreasonable usage can include the unnecessary storage of disk files, careless execution of intensive programs, and the generation of excessive printer output or electronic mail.
 As a courtesy to other people using the networks, students should not transfer large amounts of data between computing systems.
-Also note that the computing resources are for instructional and research use, not for personal, recreational, or commercial use.
+Computing resources are for instructional and research use, not for personal, recreational, or commercial use.
 Use of connect time, information storage space, printing, or processing capacity should be confined to a reasonable length of time.
 Students should refrain from overuse of interactive network utilities (such as those on Internet) and from reconfiguring the computer settings.

 If a user is found to have violated these statements, the College is authorized to take action consistent with its existing policies and procedures including, but not limited to, suspension and/or revocation of access to computing resources as well as enforcing any policies and procedures stated in the TCC Student Code of Conduct and the Employee Handbook.

 SH.04.B – Copyright Infringement and Peer-to-Peer Statements

 Tulsa Community College expects that all students and employees adhere to the Copyright Act of 1976, 17 U.S.C. §§ 101-1332 (2012) and the related acts and the TCC Copyright Policy.
 For information regarding faculty intellectual property policy, see the Faculty Handbook by requesting a electronic copy from the Library.
-Unauthorized distribution of copyrighted materials (sharing copyrighted music and other materials with others) is not allowed and may subject the infringer to civil and criminal penalties.
+Unauthorized distribution of copyrighted materials (such as sharing copyrighted music and other materials illegally with others) is not allowed and may subject the infringer to civil and criminal penalties.
 Please refer to Federal Laws from www.copyright.gov for copyright infringement, remedies, and penalties.
 Also refer to Oklahoma Laws that apply to the use of computing and networking.

 - All students, faculty, and staff should familiarize themselves with the copyright laws and their fair use provisions, and review the TCC Copyright Policy.